-The table shows you a timetable of key times in the school year.
+The table shows you a timetable of important dates in the school year.
 Please use it as a guide.

 Invitation to apply letters

-Have you considered how your child will get to school and the potential transport costs?
+- Considered how your child will get to school and the potential transport costs.

-Have you completed and returned any supplementary information forms to schools who require them?
+- Completed and returned any supplementary information forms to schools who require them.

-Have you attached any relevant supporting evidence to your application?
+- Attached any relevant supporting evidence to your application.